usatlas/AFdocs/tier3docs/jupyter/JupyterLabUChicago.md

 Please use the following e-mail addresses to get help.
 The division below is not strict.
 Questions will be routed to appropriate staff members.
 1. Use atlas-us-UChicago-acf@cern.ch for ATLAS specific questions and requestions, including ATLAS software related issues.
 2. Use unix-admin@UChicago.stanford.edu for all other questions.

+For software additions and upgrades please contact ivukotic@uchicago.edu.